Wireless co’s are 82% to 95% back online, but still fighting vandalism

 Sprint/Open Mobile

-The carriers, which are finalizing a joint venture combining both infrastructures, confirmed that 82 percent of its cell sites have bene restored and are in service.
+The carriers, which are finalizing a joint venture combining both infrastructures, confirmed that 82 percent of its cell sites have been restored and are in service.

 Neville Cruz, chief technology officer for parent company P.R.
 Wireless said the restoration work has been in the hands of a team of engineers, technicians and inspectors, among others.
 Local and out-of-town contractors have also joined the effort, working to re-establish wireless services in Puerto Rico and the USVI.